connexcs/docs/docs/dnc.md

 ## Add individual customer to DNC
-Add the following to ScriptForge:
+Add the following to Script Forge:

 1. Under **Developer :material-menu-right: Script Forge**
 2. Add the Script **Name**.